 Crunchyroll’s user experience could use some improvement, but their app is easy to navigate.
 The homepage is relatively simple and uncluttered.
 You are greeted by popular anime, simulcasts, and new releases when you open up the app.
 The menu allows you to access your queue, where all of the anime you’ve started watching as well as those you have saved to your watchlist reside, as well as your history, browse, and settings.

 The place they chose to put the different dub options clutters the series page.
 It can be hard to find the season you are looking for as a result.
-It would provide a much better user experience if users could either set their preferred language or if they placed them in the video player as Netflix does.
-They did update where you can choose sub language, though.
-You can now choose your sub language directly on the video player, whereas in the past you’d have to sort through a list of subs on the series page.
+It would provide a much better user experience if users could either set their preferred language or place them in the video player as Netflix does.
+They did update where you can choose a sub-language, though.
+You can now choose your sub-language directly on the video player, whereas in the past you’d have to sort through a list of subs on the series page.
 This is a welcomed improvement.

 They have one of the best browse sections I’ve seen on an anime streaming site.
 They break things down by select genres and themes, including action, adventure, comedy, drama, fantasy, harem, historical, idols, isekai, magical girls, mecha, music, mystery, post-apocalyptic, romance, sci-fi, seinen, shojo, shonen, slice of life, sports, supernatural, and thriller.
 They have more genres listed than most, which makes it easier to find what you are looking for.